 The deadline hand-in date for each competition is given on the Thursday Programme

 page.
 Usually, it is two weeks before the competition night.
-Most competition nights (except the Panel of Prints and the AV Competition) have separate prints and PI competitions (before and after the tea-break respectively)
+Most competition nights (except the Panel of Prints and the Humour Competition) have separate prints and PI competitions (before and after the tea-break respectively)

 Prints should be placed in the black Nomad box (make sure it is the right one - it will be labelled) on the side table.
 Remember to fill out an entry form

 and put it in the box on top of your prints.

 Your prints should be mounted in card window mounts, external dimensions 50x40cm.
 Minimum print size is 175mm on the longest side.
 Make sure there is nothing on the mount that might mark or damage other prints.

 On the back of the print (top left corner, so that we can tell which way up it should be displayed) write your membership number and the image title.
 Do not write your name anywhere on the mount.

 We strongly request that you also provide an audience-copy PDI of your print.
 This is not a condition of entry, but it does give audience members in the third row or further back the opportunity to see what the judge is commenting on.
 PDIs to be formatted, named and submitted in the same way as for competition PDIs (below).
 If you don't provide a PDI, please make the Competition Secretary's life a bit easier and provide a placeholder slide, black but with the right filename.